Wilson throws 2 TD passes as Jets beat Packers 23-14

 COSTLY WEEK FOR JETS

-The injuries continue piling up for the Jets, who held two joint practices with the Packers here this week before Saturday’s exhibition game.
+The injuries continue piling for the Jets, who held two joint practices with the Packers here before Saturday’s exhibition game.

-Defensive end Carl Lawson ruptured his Achilles tendon and backup safety Zane Lewis injured his knee in Thursday’s practice, knocking both players out for the rest of the season.
-Backup offensive lineman Conor McDermott was carted off the field Saturday with a knee injury, and linebacker Jarrad Davis hurt his ankle.
+Defensive end Carl Lawson ruptured his Achilles tendon and backup safety Zane Lewis injured his knee in Thursday’s practice, knocking both out for the rest of the season.
+Backup offensive lineman Conor McDermott was carted off the field Saturday with a knee injury.
+Linebacker Jarrad Davis hurt his ankle.

-Jets backup quarterback Mike White left with a rib injury late in the third quarter.
+Backup quarterback Mike White left with a rib injury late in the third quarter.

+Offensive tackle Morgan Moses and cornerback Bless Austin didn’t play because of what Saleh termed as personal reasons.

 HILL SCORES AGAIN